IBM/CodeEngine/thumbnail/README.md

 and it can process the entire bucket of them at will via our batch job.
 However, the batch job process is a bit too manual for our needs.
-We could hook it up to a timer based invocation mechanism, and that's appropriate for some system, but for our needs we need it to be a bit more reactive, or "event driven".
+We could hook it up to a timer based invocation mechanism, and that's appropriate for some system, but for our needs we want it to be a bit more reactive, or "event driven".

-In other words, our requirements are that we'd like to have each image processed immediately as it us upload into COS.
-To achieve this were going to have COS send us an event each time there is a new image uploaded into the bucket, and then we'll process the image right then.
+In other words, our requirements are that we'd like to have each image processed immediately as it is uploaded into COS.
+To achieve this were going to have COS send us an event each time there is a new image uploaded into the bucket, and then we'll process the image right away.

-In order to make this happen we're going to deploy a second application to reeive those events.
+In order to make this happen we're going to deploy a second application to receive those events.
 We could have reused the webapp application for this but in order to have a clear seperation of concerns we'll create a new one.
 Then each can scale independently as needed.